arjunmakesthings/itp-blog/content/intro-to-physical-computing/a brief rant on the future of interaction design, by bret victor.md

 ---

-this article shared by [[people/mimi yin|mimi yin]] is also related: https://drive.google.com/drive/folders/1cPo3n0YWy2_Urc5XIwUewzmg34994w9T
+this article shared by [[people/mimi|mimi]] is also related: https://drive.google.com/drive/folders/1cPo3n0YWy2_Urc5XIwUewzmg34994w9T

 > The human hand is a marvel of nature.
 No other creature on Earth, not even our closest primate relatives, has hands structured quite like ours, capable of such